Aikatya/Sample-app-code/README.md

 # Sample-app-code
-extract from code I wrote for a group project
+Extracts from code I wrote for a group project creating a to-da application with Andrid Studio.